department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 ### Other ways to apply

-- Call the vets.gov Help Desk 855-574-7286 Monday through Friday, 8:00 a.m. to 8:00 p.m.
+- Call the vets.gov Help Desk at 855-574-7286, Monday through Friday, 8:00 a.m. to 8:00 p.m.
 (ET) to get help with your application.

 - Mail in your application.
 [Download the 10-10EZ](http://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf).
 Print the form, fill it out, and send it to this address: